mrchetan/AlwaysOnExtensionPack/README.md

-## Always On collection by Chetan Bhalothia
+## Always On collection by Mr Chetan

-An Always On collection for development in all language on VS Code by Chetan Bhalothia
+An Always On collection for development in all language on VS Code by Mr Chetan (Chetan Bhalothia)

 VS Code extension pack help to create a your apps and website.
 ## Included